dataforseo/TypeScriptClient/docs/interfaces/IPageContentInfo.md

 > `optional` **footer**: [`PageSectionContentInfo`](../classes/PageSectionContentInfo.md)

-content of the footer of the table
+parsed content of the footer

 #### Defined in

-main.ts:161837
+main.ts:161870

 ***